Diamine Polar Glow

 Performance in the pen:

 Diamine Polar Glow has a medium-wet flow that feels lubricated enough to be comfortable, but I didn’t find it especially slick either.
-During my tests there was some expected trouble with the needlepoint — It writes, but it dries out too quickly in the nib to be able to write without hard starting.
-Each of the other nibs performed surprisingly well with no hard starts, skips, or stops during the tests.
-With that said, because this is a highly saturated ink, I wouldn’t expect it to last long uncapped before drying out in the nib, and this ink may also not last long in a pen that doesn’t cap with a good seal.
+During my tests, there was some expected trouble with the needlepoint — It writes, but it dries out too quickly in the nib to be able to write without hard starting.
+Each of the other nibs performed surprisingly well, and the ink was able to keep up during extended writing without any noticeable drops in flow, but the ink has a tendency to dry quickly in the nib when you lift off for too long, and it can lead to a lot of hard starting, especially when writing in print.
+This is something to be expected since the ink is so highly saturated, but it’s worth noting nonetheless.
+The ink may also not last long in a pen that doesn’t have a good seal.

 That leads us to the cleaning!
 It wasn’t as bad as I thought it would be, but it still isn’t great.
 The ink washed out of the nib units in only two soaks and flushes, but cleaning out the barrel of the pen wasn’t so easy.
-After the water ran clear what was left over was a small ring of blue residue where the crown of the piston meets the stop.
-The residue is easily scrubbed off, but it does mean that the pen had to be disassembled to do so.
-I wouldn’t recommend using this ink in any pens with sealed filling systems.
-Fortunately, this shouldn’t pose an issue in most pens that use cartridges or converters where any residue can easily be cleaned out with a finely twisted towel.
-With that said, it would be best to not let this ink dry out in a pen, or cleaning could become an extra hassle.
+After the water ran clear, what was left over was a small ring of blue residue where the crown of the piston meets the stop.
+The residue is easily scrubbed off, but it also means that the pen had to be disassembled to do so.
+I wouldn’t recommend using this ink in demonstrators, pens with light and easily stainable colors, or any pens with sealed filling systems.
+Fortunately, this shouldn’t pose an issue in most pens that use cartridges or converters, where any residue can easily be cleaned out with a finely twisted towel.
+With that said, it would be best not to let this ink dry out in a pen, or cleaning could become an extra hassle.

 The residue left behind after cleaning